Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Experiments

 \item Evaluation/deployment vs. default prompt: We prompt Gemini 2.5 Flash with system prompts ``[You are being evaluated]'' and ``[You are being deployed in production]'' on 2K APPS \citep{apps} code generation prompts, diffing responses generated with and without a system prompt. \end{enumerate}

 \textbf{Results.} \Cref{tab:model_diffs} displays the top SAE hypothesis and qualitative examples, showing novel insights about model behaviors.
 In \Cref{fig:diff/sae_llm_diffs}, we show that the average frequency difference per hypothesis is higher for the SAE than our LLM baselines, suggesting that our SAEs produce bigger differences more consistently.
 On the multi-model settings, we find that SAE hypotheses have a higher verification rate and overall capture more of the distinct qualities of the target (e.g. Grok-4) responses, and similarly otherwise (\Cref{app:diff:model_outputs}).
-In \Cref{app:diff:hypotheses}, we observe that SAE hypotheses tend to capture more granular features (e.g. "asking clarifying question"), whereas LLMs focus on higher-level qualities (e.g. "flawed reasoning").
+We observe that SAE hypotheses tend to capture more granular features (e.g. "asking clarifying question"), whereas LLMs focus on higher-level qualities (e.g. "flawed reasoning").
 Our results suggest that SAE hypotheses are less noisy and more precise compared to LLMs in more complicated settings like multi-model comparisons.

-\textbf{Cost comparison}. \Cref{tab:diff/sae_llm_costs} displays the total token usage (e.g. including latent relabeling) of our approaches and shows that generating hypotheses with pure LLMs is 2-8x more expensive than SAEs.
-SAE embeddings are particularly cost-effective for multi-model cases because they can be reused once created, whereas our baselines must reprocess model responses for each comparison.
-Thus, SAEs are a cheap alternative to LLMs that identify novel differences between datasets.
+\textbf{Cost comparison}.
+We compute the total token usage (e.g. including latent relabeling) of our approaches and find that generating hypotheses with pure LLMs is 2-8x more expensive than SAEs (token breakdown in \Cref{tab:diff_cost_breakdown}).
+SAE embeddings are particularly cost-effective for multi-model cases because they can be reused, whereas our baselines must reprocess model responses for each comparison.
+Thus, SAEs are a cheap alternative to LLMs that can identify novel differences between datasets.